 Porcelain tea sets produced in China became the must have items for tea drinking in Europe.
 The styles used for export were very different from those used domestically in China.

 Camellia sinensissinensis (‘Sinensis’ means from China) is the Latin name for the tea plant.
 The small tree is in the same family as the ornamental Camellia which flowers in Spring.
 It is kept as a low shrub by pruning.
 The variety grown in China is the smaller leaved version Camellia sinensis sinensis, while India grows Camellia sinensis assamica.
-It is the active growing tip that has the lighter and best flavor.
+It is the active growing tip that has the lighter and best flavor, usually just the tip and two leaves are picked.
 Up to five pickings can be collected in one year as the tips rapidly re-grow.
 The first picking in April is considered the best.
 Caffeine is the active stimulant that accumulates in the leaves.
 The foliage's bitter taste keeps away herbivores including goats.
 In mountainous Fujian goats are used to keep the tea terraces free from weeds as they'll eat everything except the tea plants.
 The plant grows best in humid conditions, and the moisture off the South China Sea makes Fujian an ideal spot to grow it.
+The tea plant has fragrant flowers but these are picked off so all the plant's energy goes into producing foliage.
 Other favored locations include the moist mountains of Sichuan; Jiangxi and Anhui.

 The drink of tea, particularly green tea, is high in anti-oxidants and so has anti-cancer potential as well as lowering cholesterol.
 There are various categories of tea ➚, green tea is the type that is unprocessed, it is just the fresh dried leaves.
 In contrast black (or red) tea is oxidized (often misleadingly called 'fermented') and this is the variety generally exported.
 The length of time that the tea is left to oxidize after picking determines the bitterness introduced.
 Oolong teas are intermediate in type between green and red.
 Chinese people usually drink green tea while black tea is drunk elsewhere in the world.
 This is partly because black tea holds its flavor longer which was essential for transportation on the long sea trips to Europe.